RogerTangos/xr_welcome_bot/README.md

 the [pip package manager](https://pip.pypa.io/en/stable/installation/) and the [pipenv environment manager](https://pypi.org/project/pipenv/) installed on your system.

+To install requirements via pipenv type `pipenv install` from the project root.

-In order to run the bot, create the file `config/config.ini` and add your API token:
+To run the bot, create the file `config/config.ini` and add your API token:

 ```
 [Telegram]
 Secret = XXX:YYY
 ```

-To install requirements via pipenv type `pipenv install` from the project root.
+Please refer to `config/example_config.ini` for more configuration options.

 ## Run